-- "Risk-based screening for prediabetes and/or type 2 diabetes should be considered after the onset of puberty or ≥10 years of age, whichever occurs earlier, in youth with overweight (BMI ≥85th percentile) or obesity (BMI ≥95th percentile) and who have one or more additional risk factors for diabetes" (American Diabetes Association Professional Practice Committee, 2023a).
-Grading based on risk factors; - Maternal history of diabetes or GDM during the child's gestation-Grade A - o Family history of type 2 diabetes in first- or second-degree relative-Grade A
+- "Risk-based screening for prediabetes and/or type 2 diabetes should be considered after the onset of puberty or ≥10 years of age, whichever occurs earlier , in youth with overweight (BMI ≥85th percentile) or obesity (BMI ≥95th percentile) and who have one or - more additional risk factors for diabetes" (ElSayed et al., 2023b).
+Grading based on risk factors; - Maternal history of diabetes or GDM during the child's gestation-Grade A - Family history of type 2 diabetes in first- or second-degree relative-Grade A - Race/ethnicity (Native American, African American, Latino, Asian American, Pacific Islander)-Grade A - Signs of insulin resistance or conditions associated with insulin resistance (acanthosis nigricans, hypertension, dyslipidemia, polycystic ovary syndrome, or small-for-gestational-age birth weight)-Grade B (ElSayed et al., 2023a) - "If screening is normal, repeat screening at a minimum of 3-year intervals [Grade E], or more frequently if BMI is increasing [Grade C]." - "Fasting plasma glucose, 2-h plasma glucose during a 75-g oral glucose tolerance test, and A1c can be used to test for prediabetes or [type 2] diabetes in children and adolescents."
+Grade B

-- Race/ethnicity (Native American, African American, Latino, Asian American, Pacific Islander)-Grade A - Signs of insulin resistance or conditions associated with insulin resistance (acanthosis nigricans, hypertension, dyslipidemia, polycystic ovary syndrome, or small-for-gestational-age birth weight)-Grade B (American Diabetes Association Professional Practice Committee, 2023a). - "If tests are normal, repeat screening at a minimum of 3-year intervals [Grade E], or more frequently if BMI is increasing [Grade C]." - "Fasting plasma glucose, 2-h plasma glucose during a 75-g oral glucose tolerance test, and A1c can be used to test for prediabetes or [type 2] diabetes in children and adolescents."
-Grade B - "Children and adolescents with overweight or obesity in whom the diagnosis of type 2 diabetes is being considered should have a panel of pancreatic autoantibodies tested to exclude the possibility of autoimmune type 1 diabetes."
+- "Children and adolescents with overweight or obesity in whom the diagnosis of type 2 diabetes is being considered should have a panel of pancreatic autoantibodies tested to exclude the possibility of autoimmune type 1 diabetes."
 Grade B - "Although A1c is not recommended for diagnosis of diabetes in children with cystic fibrosis or symptoms suggestive of acute onset of type 1 diabetes and only A1c assays without interference are appropriate for children with hemoglobinopathies, ADA continues to recommend A1c for diagnosis of type 2 diabetes in this population (ungraded)" - "A1C goals must be individualized and reassessed over time.
-An A1C of <7% (53 mmol/mol) is appropriate for many children" Grade B (Committee, 2023b).
+An A1C of <7% (53 mmol/mol) is appropriate for many children."
+Grade B (ElSayed et al., 2023b)